lalli-oni/nushell-modules/README.md

   c.
 Cross-platform
 2. Define development workflows
 3. Define development toolset
-4. Provide guides to `nushell` development
-5. Minimize tool shifting
+4. Minimize tool shifting
-6. Make user input quick and as native as possible
+5. Make user input as pleasant as possible
-7. Display information in an easily digestible manner
+6. Display information in an easily digestible manner

 ## Contributing
 @lalli-oni: Contributions are more than welcome.
 Feel free to create issues and comments.
 A framework around this is WIP.